-While C3PM works well for traditional projects, it really shines with projects where stunning improvement is the goal.
+The customer-centered culture project management (C3PM) system works well for traditional projects, but it really shines with projects where stunning improvement is the goal and innovative thinking is desired.
 The required CSI-type discipline, tied to the psychology of how to win the case in court (meaning decision-makers), is embedded in what you learn in Strategic Project Management Training.
 The methodology for this workshop is based on the innovative customer-centered culture (C3) principles developed by Robin Lawton and first published in his best-selling book, Creating a Customer-Centered Culture: Leadership in Quality, Innovation and Speed and greatly expanded upon with his fourth book, Mastering Excellence.

 This intensive four days enlightens and equips the team, sustaining their initial passion and excitement with take-aways including the following: